sahil7886/Sageo/spec.md

     a2a_context_id: string;
     a2a_task_id: string;
     a2a_message_id: string;
-}
+    end_user_id: string | null;       // opaque user identifier if provided
+    end_user_session_id: string | null; // user session identifier if provided }
 ```

 On-chain proof of an agent-to-agent interaction.
+The `end_user_*` fields are populated from the `SageoTraceMetadata.end_user` context when present.

 ---